Fantasy Hockey Scoring Ideas

-4. The last element to the Classic Canadian is the Enforcer or Fighter, which is an unofficial position in the NHL.
-This player's job is to be a physical presence on the ice, and he collects a lot of penalty minutes via infractions, fights and misconduct penalties, but he (usually) does not collect very many goals and assists.
-In the Classic Canadian we score Enforcers like this:
+4. The final element to a bonus scoring pool can be an Enforcer.
+This player's job is to be a physical presence on the ice.
+Enforcers collect a lot of penalty minutes via fights and misconducts, but usually do not score very many goals and assists.
+Score them like this:

 |Penalties in Minutes||0.2|

 There you have a blueprint for a bonus-scoring fantasy league.
 It's fairly standard, yet it adds multiple elements of strategy beyond your basic goals and assists pool.
 If you're hesitant to change your existing scoring system, try adding one or two elements at a time.
 Good luck!